agentmorris/camera-trap-ml-survey/README.md

 ![Ecology Paper](https://img.shields.io/badge/-Ecology_Paper-lightgrey)
 ![MegaDetector](https://img.shields.io/badge/-MegaDetector-aa4444)

 The primary goal of this work is to assess a physical device that excludes predators from kea burrows; they use camera traps to monitor kea and predator activity around burrows (both in captivity, using the proposed device, and in the wild.
-They worked with \~1.6M images from NZ DOC and the Kea Conservation Trust, used MDv5 + the NZ DOC classifier to reduce the image load by \~97.8% at a recall of \~96.7%.
+They worked with \~1.6M images from NZ DOC and the Kea Conservation Trust, used MDv5 + the NZ DOC classifier.
 The NZ DOC model is not open-source AFAIK, but supporting scripts for this work are [here](https://github.com/MatthewDIreland/Kea-MSc).

 Primary findings are that (1) burrow protection devices need more work and (2) predation (particularly of eggs) is still a major issue at wild kea burrows, with predation as the primary cause of low fledging rates.